Ji4n1ng/OpenInTerminal/README.md

 ## FAQ ❓

 <details><summary>1.
 What is the difference between OpenInTerminal and OpenInTerminal-Lite?</summary><br>
-<p>OpenInTerminal currently has a normal version and a lite version.
-If you like more powerful features and GUI preferences, then you can use OpenInTerminal.
-If you just need to open terminal faster and more stably, then you can use OpenInTerminal-Lite.</p>
+<p>OpenInTerminal's got two flavors: the regular and the lite.
+If you're into fancy features and GUI preferences, stick with the standard OpenInTerminal.
+But if you just wanna open terminal in a quick and stably way, OpenInTerminal-Lite is your friend.</p>
 </details>

 <details><summary>2.
-I accidentally clicked on the <code>Don't Allow</code>  button.</summary><br>
+Oops, hit <code>Don't Allow</code> button by mistake.</summary><br>
-<p>You can run the following command in the terminal.
-This will reset the permissions in the System Preferences.</p>
+<p>No sweat!
+Just run the following command in your terminal, and it'll reset the permissions in System Preferences.</p>
 <br><code>tccutil reset AppleEvents wang.jianing.app.OpenInTerminal</code><br>
 </details>